lubuntu-team/manual/source/3/3.1/3.1.5/nm-tray.rst

 The section :guilabel:`IPV4` shows you information on your settings for networking using IPV4.
 The section :guilabel:`IP Address` shows you  your current ip address.
 The :guilabel:`DNS` fields show where your dns looks up the domain names of websites and finds them.

 The section :guilabel:`IPV6` shows information on your settings for networking using IPV6.
 The section :guilabel:`IP Address` shows you current IPV6 address.
+To see the the root to your DNS servers for IPV6 see the :guilabel:`DNS(1)` field.

 Screenshot
 ----------